witnet/documentation/docs/overview/concepts.md

 ## Blockchain Oracles, And Their Problem

-Given that smart contracts need to be completely deterministic[^1], they do not support input of data from non-deterministic sources such as APIs or websites.
+Given that smart contracts must be completely deterministic[^1], they do not support input of data from non-deterministic sources such as APIs or websites.